proximax-storage/java-chain-xipfs-sdk/README.md

 ## Generate Catapult test account

-ProximaX has a running Catapult MIJIN_TEST blockchain network for development purposes with available node at http://52.221.231.207:3000.
+ProximaX has a running Catapult MIJIN_TEST blockchain network for testing and development purposes.
+The available node to connect to is http://52.221.231.207:3000.

 Create a test account by using the [NEM2 CLI](https://nemtech.github.io/cli/overview.html#installation).
 [NodeJS](https://nodejs.org/en/download/) installation is required.